devops329/devops/instruction/deliverable3UnitTesting/deliverable3UnitTesting.md

 ### Using MySQL in GitHub Actions

-To set up MySQL you need to add the following to your workflow.
+To set up MySQL you need to add the following to your workflow after the `runs-on` line but before the `steps` section.

 ```yml
 services: